Manufacturing H-1B Sponsorship Jobs in New York

 Get Access To All Jobs

-Job Roles in Manufacturing in New York
+H-1B Manufacturing Job Roles in New York

-Project & Program Management179 jobs
+Project & Program Management95 jobs

-Sales149 jobs
+Sales72 jobs

-Specialized Engineering148 jobs
+Specialized Engineering71 jobs

-Engineering (Non-Software)146 jobs
+Engineering (Non-Software)65 jobs

-Project Management111 jobs
+Project Management64 jobs

-Account Management99 jobs
+Account Management55 jobs

-See all 1,070+ Manufacturing New York jobs
+See all 387+ Manufacturing H-1B Jobs in New York

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Manufacturing New York roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which manufacturing companies in New York sponsor H-1B visas?

-Several large manufacturers in New York have filed H-1B petitions through the DOL's LCA disclosure data, including Corning Incorporated in the Southern Tier, Bristol Myers Squibb in the Hudson Valley, and defense contractors like Lockheed Martin on Long Island.
+Several large manufacturers in New York have filed H-1B visa petitions through the DOL's LCA disclosure data, including Corning Incorporated in the Southern Tier, Bristol Myers Squibb in the Hudson Valley, and defense contractors like Lockheed Martin on Long Island.
 Pharmaceutical, semiconductor, and specialty materials manufacturers tend to sponsor more frequently than light manufacturing or assembly operations, as their roles more consistently meet the specialty occupation standard.

 Which cities in New York have the most manufacturing H-1B sponsorship jobs?